Checkered Marble Floors: Timeless Elegance or High-Maintenance Hassle?

 Feature Insight

-Energy Efficiency Natural stone helps lower indoor temps (Building and Environment)
+Energy Efficiency Natural stone moderates indoor temperatures (Building and Environment)

-A Parisian flat: A developer installed black-and-white checkered marble in the entry and kitchen, boosting resale value by 12% and earning a feature in design publications.
+A Parisian flat: A developer installed black-and-white checkered marble in the entry and kitchen, achieving a 12% resale boost and editorial coverage.

-A SoHo boutique hotel: Installed honed marble in the lobby; it handles heavy traffic gracefully with monthly maintenance and makes an unforgettable first impression.
+A SoHo boutique hotel: Honed marble flooring in the lobby withstands heavy traffic with scheduled maintenance and leaves a lasting first impression.

 Expert Voices